TotallyInformation/node-red-contrib-uibuilder/docs/security.md

 4. Add suitable logon/logoff processing to your user interface (front-end code).

    Remember that everything is controlled via messages between your front-end and the Node-RED server.
-When security is turned on, only control messages will flow between the front-end and the server.
+When security is turned on, only a logon control message is allowed from the front-end.
+Everything else will be rejected until the client is authenticated and authorised.

+   > Use a dummy `anonymous` user if you want to allow some non-authenticated data to flow before a proper login happens.
+The template `security.js` file has an example.
+With an anonymous user, you can control what data is allowed using your flows.
+Each message contains the `msg._auth.id` string that identifies the user. `msg._auth` can also have additional properties set by your `security.js` `validateUser` function, these can then be used to make further decisions about access to data.
+When security is turned on, any client trying to connect will automatically do so using the anonymous user if you have allowed this feature.

    Security is **not** applied to your web resources (html, css, javascript, images, etc).
 It is always assumed that these are "public" in the sense that anyone with access to your web server is able to load them.
 So make sure that nothing sensitive is made available via a web resource.

    The front-end `uibuilder.logon()` function allows you to include a single object as a parameter.
 This object can contain any extra data that you want to make available to the `validateUser()` function in `security.js`.
 That data is added to `msg._auth`.
 It is passed as the only parameter to `validateUser()`.
 As a minimum, you _must_ include an `id` property which is used to identify the user.
-See below for more information about `msg._auth`.
+See below for more information about `msg._auth`. _Always check data passed from the front-end to make sure it is valid_.

    The front-end `uibuilder.logoff()` function allows you to allow a user to log off.
 It takes no parameters.
 An equivalent automatic process happens if the authentication token expires. uibuilderfe will clear its own authentication data in this case but you are responsible for clearing any other sensitive or protected information.

-   When writing a UI to allow a user to provide login information, you should think carefully about whether you need to keep any of the data.
+   When writing a UI to allow a user to provide login information, you should think carefully about whether you need to retain in the front-end any of the data the user types in.
 The best and most secure process is to clear the data from the DOM and from memory as soon as you have received acknowledgement from the server that the logon was successful.

 5. Test that everything is working as expected.